-When I left Taipei last week, she organized a final get-together with my students, where we went deep into the life of the wandering yogis, alone in the mountains, desert or jungle doing their strange practices.
+When I left Taipei last week to travel, she organized a yoga get-together with my students, where I gave a lecture on the life of the wandering yogis—alone in the mountains, desert, or jungle–doing their strange practices.

-When I look back over my decades of traveling, those four years I wandered in the New Mexico desert remain some of the sweetest memories in my backfiles.
+When I look back over my decades of wandering, those four years I in Gallup, New Mexico are among the sweetest memories in my backfiles.

-With all of Asia’s breadth and strangeness, it’s still has given me no landscape I’ve loved as much, nor—hard to believe as it may be—a social experience that was so culturally new to my wandering, ever-writing eye.
+With all of Asia’s breadth and strangeness, this part of the world has still given me no landscape I’ve loved as much, nor—hard as it may be to believe—a social experience so culturally new to my wandering, ever-writing eye.

-Gallup’s special place in my heart persists, even after these 20 years of seeing many other worlds that are new.
+The special of Gallup in my heart persists, even after adding 20 years of seeing other worlds that are new.